 Breakthrough Greater Boston (BTGB) is a year-round, tuition-free program that offers six years of academically intensive out-of-school time services to highly motivated, traditionally underserved middle and high school students in greater Boston.
 Breakthrough Greater Boston recruits in every public sixth grade classroom in Cambridge and in Boston at TechBoston Academy, Neighborhood House Charter School and Codman Academy.
 Breakthrough Greater Boston accepts students who are willing to make a six-year commitment to the program, are serious about pursuing the goal of college, and have a demonstrated need.

 Cambridge Campus | Cambridge Public School Students

-The application process for the Cambridge Campus 2016 Summer Program will be available shortly.
+Breakthrough is accepting applications for the Cambridge Campus 2016 Summer Program.
 Please contact Kelly Alfaro, Director of Student Services with questions (email@example.com or 617.349.6647).

 The summer program is the highlight of a student’s Breakthrough experience.
 Young, smart, energetic teachers introduce middle school students to new and exciting topics in literature, math, social studies, science, and writing.
 With a student-to-staff ratio of 3:1, Breakthrough Greater Boston classes are small and allow students to receive individualized attention.
 Summer teachers create engaging, student-centered classes that culminate in a hands-on final project.
 All students receive up to two hours of homework each week night, and receive a great deal of support from their teachers to complete all assignments.
 Each day’s schedule includes time for mentoring, homework help, recess, and community building.

 School Year Program

 During 7th and 8th grade, Breakthrough Greater Boston students attend the weekly After School Program (ASP).
 The main goal of the ASP is to continue inspiring excitement for learning for students during the school year.
 At the ASP, students receive homework assistance, one-on-one tutoring as needed, and take part in hands-on workshops featuring Breakthrough's Full STEAM Ahead curriculum.